goeiebook/creativelab/narrative.md

 ---

 One of my favorite places to bounce the ball was in culvert under a busy road.
 One morning I threw the ball down and forward at a sharp angle.
-It bounced off ground, then off the ceiling, and then in a counterintutive direction.
-It return toward me.
-The effect was reproducible.
-It was wonderful.
-Experimenting showed the phenomenon probably involved spin imparted to the ball initially when thrown, but more study was necessary.
+It bounced off the ground, then off the ceiling, and then in a counterintuitive direction --- returning to me.
+That was wonderful.
+Experimentation implied the phenomenon involved spin imparted by the throw, but more study was necessary.

 ---